Help & Documentation

 You can import repositories from:

-• GitHub - Single repo or bulk import via OAuth
+• GitHub - Single repo or bulk import (link your GitHub identity via NIP-39 in Profile settings)

 • GitLab - Import from GitLab URLs (coming soon)